 Table of Contents

-In today’s academia, the concept of authorship seems to be harder to define since some decades ago.
+The concept of authorship appears to be more difficult to define in today’s academia than it was decades ago.
 And why is that?
 Science has derived into a large multiplicity of disciplines, intersecting one another in the most unexpected ways.
 Young scientists are prepared and encouraged to develop their research in multidisciplinary teams, accepting and filtering information from diverse origins.
-Moreover, in research nowadays it is common that scientists rely on outsource manpower to help carry on with their projects and, of course, there is the normal scholarly hierarchy, where students often work closely with their mentors, helping them on their research projects.
-So, to whom can we really attribute credit for, and for what?
+Moreover, in research nowadays it is common that scientists rely on outsourced manpower to help carry on with their projects and, of course, there is the normal scholarly hierarchy, where students often work closely with their mentors, helping them on their research projects.
+So, to whom can we really attribute credit, and for what?

 - data acquisition, management and interpretation;

 - project review – with critical judgement – the drafted work.

 Of course, acknowledgement always comes hand in hand with responsibility.
 An author must always be ready to state that he or she is fully familiar with the content and conduct of the research, assuming responsibility for erroneous statements or misconduct during the processes of research and submission for publication.